goshawk22/goshawk22.github.io/content/posts/pico-10/index.markdown

 To combat this issue, we are designing a new solar system that uses angled solar panels.
 This should allow the tracker to start up with solar angles as low as 1-2°.
 We're currently waiting for the new PCBs to be delivered and hope to launch the first one in December.

+## Update 03/11/25

+After 9 days of silence, the balloon reappeared in Eastern Russia.
+Unfortunately, predictions show it will drift north again.